RuudVelo/nd0821-c3-ML-Deployment-FastAPI/README.md

 * The app is setup using FastAPI.
 The code can be found in the root directory in the main.py file
 * For Heroku the Procfile, requirements.txt, python scripts and the saved model_artifacts are important
 * The api_sample.py file in the root folder can be used as an example inference dataset.
-It will post the sample dataset to the Heroku app and returns the status code, prediction of the model and some metadata of the defined example
+It will post the sample dataset to the Heroku app and returns the status code, prediction of the model (last value) and some metadata of the defined example

+Note: DVC was in instructions, but not part of the Udacity project rubic.
+Since there were some setup issues DVC was not applied in the project.

 # Instructions from Udacity for the project